The Dimensions of Colour

 Atelier Art Classes, Brisbane (AUS): An incredible resource for the painter [and] a fascinating and informative resource for anybody who has an interest in the perception of colour.

 Michael Hosticka (USA), recent Game Art & Design graduate, Ringling College of Art and Design: I learned more about practical application of color within 10 minutes of reading that than I have in all of my art classes combined....
 I would highly recommend the website to anyone who wants to improve their understanding of light and color and doesn't mind technical reading.

 Interactive demonstration of additive colour mixing.
 Drag the top, middle and bottom triangular yellow sliders to the left to control the brightnesses of the red, green and blue spotlights respectively.
 Copyright David Briggs and Ray Kristanto, 2007.

 This site was first published in 2007, and an extensive revision is currently underway.
-Construction work should be completed by the end of 2013, but in the meantime please tread carefully around any open inconsistencies!
-Pages updated so far are listed below, with the latest revision indicated in red:
+Construction work should be completed soon, but in the meantime please tread carefully around any open inconsistencies!
+Pages updated or added so far are listed below, with the latest revisions indicated in red:

 4.1 ADDITIVE PRIMARIES (revised 5/8/2012)